Cyfef/Computer-Vision-with-PyTorch/Linear_classifier/README.md

 ---

-perform linear classifier of svm and softmax with PyTorch
+perform linear classifier of svm and softmax on CIFAR-10 dataset with PyTorch